Oriented pro-$\ell$ groups with the Bogomolov-Positselski property: Oriented pro- groups of elementary type

-The family $\ET_\ell$ of {\sl oriented pro-$\ell$ groups of elementary type} is the smallest class of finitely generated oriented pro-$\ell$ groups satisfying (cf. \cite[\S~3]{efrat:small}) \begin{itemize} \item[(a)] the oriented pro-$\ell$ group $\calG_D=(G,\eth_G)$, with $G$ a Demushkin group, is of elementary type; \item[(b)] the oriented pro-$\ell$ group $\calG=(\Z_p,\theta)$, with $\theta\colon \Z_p\to\Z_p^\times$ arbitrary, is of elementary type; \item[(c)] if the oriented pro-$\ell$ group $\calG=(G,\theta)$ is of elementary type and $A$ is a finitely generated free abelian pro-$\ell$ group, then also the semidirect product $A\rtimes\calG$ is of elementary type; \item[(d)] if $\calG_1=(G_1,\theta_1)$ and $\calG_2=(G_2,\theta_2)$ are oriented pro-$\ell$ groups of elementary type then also the free pro-$\ell$ product $\calG_1\amalg^{\hat \ell}\calG_2$ is of elementary type \end{itemize}
+The family $\ET_\ell$ of {\sl oriented pro-$\ell$ groups of elementary type} is the smallest class of finitely generated oriented pro-$\ell$ groups satisfying (cf. \cite[\S~3]{efrat:small}) \begin{itemize} \item[(a)] the oriented pro-$\ell$ group $(G,\eth_G)$, with $G$ a Demushkin group, is of elementary type; \item[(b)] the oriented pro-$\ell$ group $ (\Z_\ell,\theta)$, with $\theta\colon \Z_\ell\to\Z_\ell^\times$ arbitrary, is of elementary type; \item[(c)] if the oriented pro-$\ell$ group $ (G,\theta)$ is of elementary type and $A$ is a finitely generated free abelian pro-$\ell$ group, then also the semidirect product $A\rtimes(G,\theta)$ is of elementary type; \item[(d)] if $(G_1,\theta_1)$ and $(G_2,\theta_2)$ are oriented pro-$\ell$ groups of elementary type then also the free pro-$\ell$ product $(G_1,\theta_1)\amalg^{\hat \ell}(G_2,\theta_2)$ is of elementary type. \end{itemize}

-\begin{rem} \rm \begin{itemize} \item[(a)] In the original definition of oriented pro-$\ell$ groups of elementary type one has that also the cyclic group $C_2$ of order 2, endowed with the non-trivial orientation $\theta_{C_2}\colon C_2\twoheadrightarrow\{\pm1\}\subset\Z_2^\times$, is a pro-2 group of elementary type (cf. \cite[p.~242]{efrat:small}).
-Since our results always assume oriented pro-$\ell$ groups to be torsion-free, we may safely exclude $(C_2,\theta_{C_2})$ from the above definition of oriented pro-$\ell$ groups of elementary type. \item[(b)] It is well-known that a finitley generated subgroup $H$ of an oriented pro-$\ell$ groups of elementary type $\calG=(G,\theta)$ gives rise to a pro-$\ell$ groups of elementary type $(H,\theta\vert_H)$ (cf., e.g., \cite[\S~3.3--3.4]{qw:cyclotomic}). \item[(c)] If $\calG=(F,\theta)$ is a torsion-free oriented pro-$\ell$ group with $F$ a finitely generated free pro-$\ell$ group and $\theta\colon F\to\Z_\ell^\times$ any orientation, then $\calG$ is of elementary type.
-Indeed, if $\theta=\bone$, then $\calG$ is isomorphic to the free pro-$\ell$ product of $d$ copies of the oriented pro-$\ell$ group $(\Z_\ell,\bone)$, where $d$ is the minimal number of generators of $F$.
+\begin{rem} \rm \begin{itemize} \item[(a)] In the original definition of oriented pro-2 groups of elementary type one has that also the cyclic group $C_2$ of order 2, endowed with the non-trivial orientation $\theta_{C_2}\colon C_2\twoheadrightarrow\{\pm1\}\subset\Z_2^\times$, is a pro-2 group of elementary type (cf. \cite[p.~242]{efrat:small}).
+Since our results always assume oriented pro-$\ell$ groups to be torsion-free, we may safely exclude $(C_2,\theta_{C_2})$ from the above definition of oriented pro-$\ell$ groups of elementary type. \item[(b)] From the results in \cite[\S~3.3--3.4]{qw:cyclotomic}, one may deduce that a finitley generated subgroup $H$ of an oriented pro-$\ell$ groups of elementary type $(G,\theta)$ gives rise to a pro-$\ell$ groups of elementary type $(H,\theta\vert_H)$. \item[(c)] If $(F,\theta)$ is a torsion-free oriented pro-$\ell$ group with $F$ a finitely generated free pro-$\ell$ group and $\theta\colon F\to\Z_\ell^\times$ any orientation, then $(F,\theta)$ is of elementary type.
+Indeed, if $\theta=\bone$, then $(F,\theta)$ is isomorphic to the free pro-$\ell$ product of $d$ copies of the oriented pro-$\ell$ group $(\Z_\ell,\bone)$, where $d$ is the minimal number of generators of $F$.
 Otherwise, $\image(\theta)\simeq\Z_\ell$, and the short exact sequence of pro-$\ell$ groups